10darts/documentation/overview/content_sources.rst

 Currently 10darts supports the most common standard and easy to implement content feed, the RSS/Atom.

-Your content can be geolocated as long as it includes a reference to a specific location.
+Your content can be geo-located as long as it includes a reference to a specific location.

 `Feed Converter <https://10darts.com/app/feeds/create>`_